GTMStack

 If you must use bi-directional sync, follow these rules:

-- Define a system of record per field, not per object.
+1. Define a system of record per field, not per object.
 Company name might be owned by Salesforce while marketing engagement score is owned by HubSpot.
-This eliminates ambiguity about which value should persist when conflicts arise.
+This eliminates ambiguity when conflicts arise.

-- Use timestamps for conflict resolution.
+2. Use timestamps for conflict resolution.
 When both systems update the same field, the most recent write wins.
-This requires accurate timestamps on both sides, which is harder than it sounds when systems use different time zones or clock synchronization.
+This requires accurate timestamps on both sides, which is harder than it sounds when systems use different time zones.

-- Never sync delete operations bi-directionally.
+3. Never sync delete operations bi-directionally.
 A deletion in one system should trigger a soft-delete flag or an alert in the other, not an automatic deletion.
-Accidental deletions that cascade across systems are one of the hardest failures to recover from.
+We learned this lesson when a marketing team cleaned up their HubSpot database and the bi-directional sync deleted 2,300 contacts from Salesforce, including contacts with active opportunities.
+The recovery took about 2 weeks.

 Field Mapping Strategy